genepattern/tfsites.AffinityScan-/docs/v1/index.md

 - **fill color (string)**
     - `Default = None`
     - Select the color to fill the area under the line graph, otherwise it will not be filled.
 Specified using the name of the color (ex: `red`)
+- **plot dimensions (integer)**
+    - `Default = None`
+    - Height and width of the image in inches, seperated by a comma.
 - **plot resolution (integer)**
     - `Default = 200`
     - Resolution of the plot, in dots (pixels) per inch.
-- **plot dimensions (integer)**
+- **region of DNA to visualize (dash-separated string)**
     - `Default = None`
-    - Resolution of the plot, in dots (pixels) per inch.
-- **Region of DNA to visualize (dash-separated string)**
-    - `Default = None`
     - Given a start position and an end position, zoom into a portion of the sequence.
-The numbers in the range are inclusive.
-For example, the first 200 nucleotides of the sequence would be specified as: 1-200.
+The numbers in the range are inclusive and 0-indexed.
+For example, the first 200 nucleotides of the sequence would be specified as: 0-199.

 ## Input Files

 1. Raw PBM Input (.tsv)
 - Columns
     - `8-mer:` every possible forward k-mer sequence with length k
     - `8-mer:` the reverse complement of the forward k-mer
     - `E-score:` the enrichment score of the k-mer
     - `Median:` the median fluorescence intensity of the k-mer
     - `Z-score:` the z-score of the k-mer

 ```
 8-mer        8-mer        E-score     Median      Z-score